pawlovskiii/brownie_fund_me/README.md

 ### Verifying contracts on Rinkeby etherscan

 Brownie features automatic source code verification for solidity contracts on all networks supported by etherscan.
-To verify a contract while deploying it, add the **publish_source=True** argument.
+To verify a contract while deploying it, make sure the value of **publish_source** equals **True**.
 Also, follow the later instructions in the [setup](#setup) section.

 ```python
 fund_me = FundMe.deploy(
   price_feed_address, {"from": account}, publish_source=config["networks"][network.show_active()].get("verify")
 )
 ```

-Moreover...

 #### Flattening